thiagokokada/blog/posts/2024-08-24/01-making-a-blog-for-the-next-10-years.md

 I have a working Go toolchain (and Go toolchain makes this [easy](/posts/2024-08-19/01-quick-bits-go-automatically-downloads-a-newer-toolchain-if-needed.md)).

-There is a few other things that can bitrot this blog, for example links going nowhere.
-I always try to use [permalinks](https://en.wikipedia.org/wiki/Permalink) where it makes sense, but the only actual way to ensure those links would work in the future would be to point them to [archive.org](https://archive.org/) (but even archive.org may not exist forever).
+There are a few other things that can bitrot this blog, for example links going nowhere.
+I always try to use [permalinks](https://en.wikipedia.org/wiki/Permalink) when it makes sense, but the only actual way to ensure those links would work in the future would be to point them to [archive.org](https://archive.org/) (but even archive.org may not exist forever).
 Maybe something to fix in the future, hope not in the far